elastic/elasticsearch-dsl-py/docs/search_dsl.rst

     for hit in s:
         print(hit.title)

-Search results will be cached do subsequent calls to ``execute`` or trying to iterate over an already executed ``Search`` object will not trigger additional requests being sent to Elasticsearch.
+Search results will be cached.
+Subsequent calls to ``execute`` or trying to iterate over an already executed ``Search`` object will not trigger additional requests being sent to Elasticsearch.
 To force a request specify ``ignore_cache=True`` when calling ``execute``.